On this page:

 Louise.Chan@mhaids.health.nz

-Career planning enables the following to be discussed:
+Career planning facilitates discussions on the following points:

-• Alignment of your plan with the Nursing and Midwifery Priorities
+• Ensuring alignment of your plan with the Nursing and Midwifery Priorities.

-The application form will take approximately 20 minutes to complete and you will not be able to save your progress if you cannot complete it in one sitting.
+Please note that the application form will require approximately 20 minutes to complete, and you will not be able to save your progress if you are unable to finish it in one sitting.

-This application process is for the entire 2023 academic year i.e. Summer School, Semester 1 and Semester 2.
+This application process is for the entire 2024 academic year i.e. Semester 1, Semester 2 & Semester 3.
+Here are the steps involved:

-1. View the videos for Professional Development Career Conversations and the Tertiary Education Provider video of where you want to study
+1. Watch the Professional Development Career Conversations videos and the Tertiary Education Provider video for the institution where you intend to study.

-2. Complete your Professional Development and Career Plan (PDCP) in discussion with the appropriate person (Manager, Nurse Educator, DON) and identify career goals and how you will attain them i.e. appropriate paper/ programme choices in relation to your role and career plan.
-The Manager/NE and applicant agree and sign PDCP.
+2. Engage in a discussion with the appropriate person (Manager, & Nurse Educator) to complete your Professional Development and Career Plan (PDCP).
+This plan should outline your career goals and how you plan to achieve them, including choosing relevant papers/programs based on your role and career plan.
+The Manager/NE and applicant should mutually agree upon the PDCP and sign it.

 3. Check your eligibility with: